dartmouth-cs98/hack-a-thing-2-ussd/README.md

 ### Simple USSD Mobile Wallet
 Followed this tutorial: https://github.com/AfricasTalkingLtd/africastalking-node.js

 Built a simple Mobile Wallet USSD application that users can check their balance and top up.
+The express server is hosted in heroku at https://ussd-serverally.herokuapp.com/

-* What I learned: Africas Talking, Express
+* What I learned: Africas Talking, Express, Heroku
 * What worked: The app works!
 * What didn't work: Connecting different api can be tricky.

+## Demo
+* [Click here](https://simulator.africastalking.com:1517/simulator/ussd) to access  the simulator
+* Then enter any dummy number
+* Then dial \*384*20571# in the simulator to access the mobile wallet